 What have been the benefits of living in a Hive community during COVID-19?

 Living with my Hive mates has been absolutely fantastic.
 With such a diverse groups of people interactions are much more engaging and we could share our different professional and personal experiences in these difficult times.
-I never felt lonely and this has positively impacted my mental health and wellbeing.
+I never felt lonely and this has positively impacted my mental health and wellbeing during lockdown.
 We have made time for meals together and some of my Hive mates are incredible chefs and really went the extra mile cooking food for everyone.
 Mealtimes together have really become a valuable and enjoyable part of living together through lockdown.

 During the lockdown I really appreciated the access to nature and the wide outdoor space that our Hive provides where you can relax, work, exercise, socialise, have barbecues and with the great British weather this spring we certainly made the most of it.
 I felt very privileged to have access to nature at home.

 I really appreciate all the measures that the Hive Team put in place as preventive measures during the pandemic.
 The communication between the Residents and the Hive team was very frequent and clear at all times.
 Our Health and Safety Ambassador in our Hive had weekly calls and regular updates with the Hive Team.
-We received weekly Health and Wellbeing Hacks to keep active and enhance our wellbeing (well… I have to say that the chef in the house had a great impact too!)
+We received weekly Health and Wellbeing Hacks to keep active and enhance our wellbeing during lockdown (well… I have to say that the chef in the house had a great impact too!)

 The cleaning was aligned with all the latest health and safety standards and viewing and non-emergency maintenance were completely stopped during the lockdown providing us with a safe environment at home.
 Even now that the emergency is lifted there is an even more stringent vetting process in place for new people moving in the Hive.
 Of course, the diversity and richness of a varied group of individuals living together comes with a degree of risk.
 One of our Residents is a NHS Doctor, so he was very much working in the front line during the pandemic but we all supported him and adhered to all health and safety measures while at home to protect the community.